Lamby777/PETS-G/README.md

 ---

 ## (Recommended...?)
 Workflow

+IMPORTANT: Read the [SOPs](pets-lib/sop/index.md) for some instructions on common tasks.
+If you can't find what you're looking for there, open a ticket and I'll be happy to help you out and add an entry for future reference.

 You're probably gonna want to spend most of your time in the `pets-lib` folder.
 This is where the Rust side of the codebase is in.
 The `pets-gd` folder has the